SEB-Core/mongoose-recipes/README.md

 ### Creating a Recipe

-In order to set this up, we'll follow the pattern again.
+In order to set this up, you'll follow the pattern again.
 Route - Controller - Testing.

 In `recipeRouter.js`, import `express` and set up the `router` object.
-We need this at the top of *all* of our Router files.
+You need this at the top of *all* of your Router files.

 ```js
 const express = require('express')
 const router = express.Router()
 ```

-Now, we'll set up the method (`POST`) with the `router` object and point to the controller function we intend to use for it.
+Now, you'll set up the method (`POST`) with the `router` object and point to the controller function you intend to use for it.

 ```js
 router.post('/', )
 ```

-The second argument to `.post` will be our imported controller (which we have not made yet).
-We'll call it `createRecipe`.
+The second argument to `.post` will be your imported controller (which you have not made yet).
+You'll call it `createRecipe`.

 Let's pause here.

-In `recipeController.js`, we'll set up this function.
+In `recipeController.js`, you'll set up this function.

-We will need access to our `Recipe` model since we will be using it's `create` method to add a recipe document to our database.
+You will need access to your `Recipe` model since you will be using it's `create` method to add a recipe document to your database.

-But we also need access to our `User` model since we need to add the new recipe to our user's array of recipes.
+But you also need access to your `User` model since you need to add the new recipe to your user's array of recipes.

 ```js
 const User = require('../models/User.js')
 const Recipe = require('../models/Recipe.js')
 ```

-Now, let's start making our *async* `createRecipe` function.
+Now, let's start making your *async* `createRecipe` function.
 Best practice is to always use a try/catch.

 ```js
 const createRecipe = async (req, res) => {